samerlahoud/wiot/final-project.md

 ## 📡 Project Overview

 In large-scale sensor deployments using LoRaWAN, devices can only receive downlink messages immediately following their own uplinks.
 This constraint complicates direct communication between devices.
-In this project, you will implement a lightweight, asynchronous messaging protocol where any device can initiate a communication session with another peer by interacting with a centralized application server.
+In this project, you will implement a lightweight, asynchronous messaging protocol where any device can initiate a communication session with another peer by interacting with a centralized application server using the **2 TTGO LoRa32 boards provided to your team**.

 The system works as follows: